sailfish009/bsdf/python/README.md

 * compression (int or str): ``0`` or "no" for no compression (default), ``1`` or "zlib" for Zlib compression (same as zip files and PNG), and ``2`` or "bz2" for Bz2 compression (more compact but slower writing).
+  Note that some BSDF implementations (e.g. JavaScript) may not support compression.
 * use_checksum (bool): whether to include a checksum with binary blobs.
 * float64 (bool): Whether to write floats as 64 bit (default) or 32 bit.